 For most, a stove and an oven are part of the same appliance, with most stoves having burners on top and a large chamber for baking below.

-Energy efficiency aside, gas is less expensive to bake with than electricity, according to East Side Home Inspection.
+Energy efficiency aside, gas is less expensive to bake with than electricity.
 However, many people prefer to bake with an electric oven even though the preheat time could be double that of a gas oven.
 That's because electric ovens have a more consistent and drier heat than gas, which makes them great for baking cookies and other pastries, or for adding crispiness to baked french fries.

 On the other hand, gas ovens typically have more humid air, which might help reduce the cooking time for some dishes.